TheGreyGhost/MinecraftByExample/README.md

     2. Unzip it to an appropriate folder on your computer, such as My Documents.
 (Or, if you know how to fork a project on GitHub and import it into a local git repository, you can do that instead)
     3. Look at Forge's README.txt file in this folder and follow the instructions to import it into Eclipse or IntelliJ IDEA.
     4. Use the gradle task runClient to run or debug the project.

+###How to compile and run:
+1) Execute gradle task runClient to test the client installation or
+2) Execute gradle task runServer to test the dedicated server installation.
+(The first time you run this task it will exit without starting the server.
+You then need to edit the eula.txt file in the run directory, and execute runServer again.)

 #### If You're Still Confused